Avaneesh-coder/Currency.js/README.md

-# Currency.js
+gygygy# Currency.js
- a module that creates a currency system
+ a module that creates a currency systemg
+### setup
+ install gy